 The Importance of Comprehensive Background Screening

-As humans, we’re constantly applying some kind of risk management strategy to our daily lives.
+As humans, we’re constantly applying some risk management strategy to our daily lives.
 In fact, at every second of the day, we’re given the opportunity to mitigate risk.
 For some, that might look like eating a healthy meal to invest in a healthy future or saying no to a cigarette to prevent lung disease.
 For others, it might mean taking a job with stable pay to minimize financial risk or brushing up on skills and learning new technologies to reduce the risk of losing a job in the future.

 Humans are well-practiced in risk management—it’s how we stay alive.
 It’s also how businesses stay alive.